Optimizing and personalizing women’s health throughout the life span

-With this new collaboration, we focus on bringing new technologies specific for women’s health to those in need, thereby supporting personalization of diagnosis and treatment, consequently leading to improved results in Women’s Health.
+With this new collaboration, we focus on bringing innovative technologies specific for women’s health to those in need, thereby supporting personalization of prevention, diagnosis, treatment and aftercare, consequently leading to improved results in Women’s Health.
 Our focus hereby is to improve women’s health and wellbeing – during different parts of life, such as pregnancy, lactation and (post-)menopause – thereby benefiting both women, their children and loved ones, and thus impact society as a whole.

 Empower women by education and knowledge creation and translation by developing a network of collaborative and well-funded research on basic research and discovery on technology optimization and development; on technology application in appropriate home, primary care, or clinical setting; on real-world data acquisition/analysis of gender differences in symptoms, diagnosis and management; on quality-of-life studies from holistic viewpoints; on outreach to engage with society to identify gaps and elicit opinion for improved solutions.